sktime/community-org/events/sktime-dev-days-2022.md

 ## Agenda

+Agenda is currently work in progress and tbc.

 Core event hours are 2-5pm (UTC), for aligning with the virtual dev days.

 On-site attendance is possible from 8am to 5pm.